mikerst/mikethomas.design/src/work/insight-gathering-qualitative-research.md

 ## Script

-As this was to be an unmoderated, remote study, candidates would be interacting directly with a set of tasks via the UserTesting.com app.
+As this was to be an unmoderated, remote study, participants would be interacting directly with a set of tasks via the UserTesting.com app.
 Each scripted question made varied used of UserTesting&rsquo;s range of question types, focusing largely on simple prompts to get the candidate talking mixed in with some rating scale questions in an attempt to provide some basic metrics we could look refer back to.

-It was important to us to respect the time of our candidates and so we wanted the study to be light on hoops to jump through, albeit with space to allow candidates to elaborate if they wanted to.
+It was important to us to respect the time of our participants and so we wanted the study to be light on hoops to jump through, albeit with space to allow participants to elaborate if they wanted to.

 A draft version of the script [can be viewed in the planning document](https://paper.dropbox.com/doc/Research-Plan-Product-Alert-Redesign-UnmoderatedRemote--AiXKsqfi60kJdDywTdQdKB6OAQ-tZXs9XmqXSKl1mnOXMPK4) mentioned previously.